-You can create IPsec connections between multiple sites and locations.
+You can create IPsec-VPN connections between multiple sites and locations.
 With the VPN-Hub function, the connected sites can communicate with the connected VPC, and also communicate with each of the other sites.
 VPN-Hub meets the needs of large enterprises to establish intranet communications between different sites.

 The following scenario is used to illustrate connecting office sites in the cities of Shanghai, Hangzhou, and Ningbo.
 Before you begin, make sure that you have obtained the public IP address of the gateway device for each office site.

-Step 1.
-Create a VPN Gateway
+Step 1: Create a VPN Gateway

-- Create an IPsec connection.
+- Create an IPsec-VPN connection.

 Follow the same procedures in the Step 2 to create two IPsec connections for the Hangzhou office and the Ningbo office.

-Step 4: Configure the route in VPC
+Step 4: Configure the VPN Gateway route

 - Log on to the VPC console.